EAT — Eastern Africa Time

 What is the UTC offset for EAT?

 The UTC offset for EAT is UTC+3.
-In practical terms, that means locations using Eastern Africa Time are three hours ahead of Coordinated Universal Time, which is important when planning calls, transport timing, or cross-border work schedules.
+This means Eastern Africa Time is three hours ahead of Coordinated Universal Time throughout the entire year.

 Which countries use Eastern Africa Time?

-Eastern Africa Time is used in Comoros, Djibouti, Eritrea, Ethiopia, Kenya, Madagascar, Mayotte, Somalia, South Sudan, Tanzania, and Uganda.
-This broad regional use makes EAT a common scheduling reference for organizations working across East African markets and institutions.
+Eastern Africa Time is used in Comoros, Djibouti, Eritrea, Ethiopia, Kenya, Madagascar, Mayotte, Somalia, Tanzania, and Uganda.
+This makes it one of the most important shared time standards for communication and coordination across the East African region.

 Which cities use EAT?